 how likely it is for the partner seeking spousal support to be able to support themselves

 whether one partner benefitted financially from the relationship, while the other party did not (for example, if you moved around a lot with your spouse because of their work, and lost out on better employment for yourself as a result).

 You should speak with a lawyer to see if it is likely that you will be awarded spousal support.
 In Canada, there are guidelines that may be helpful to figure out how much spousal support you might get, and for how long, if you qualify to get spousal support.
 These guidelines, called the Spousal Support Advisory Guidelines, are not law, but they are a useful tool when dealing with this issue.

 Please see the section on Spousal Support for more information.

 If you and your partner still live in Nova Scotia, you may apply to the court for an order dealing with parenting arrangements for your children, child support, or spousal support under the Parenting and Support Act.
-These issues are dealt with in Family Court, or in the Supreme Court (Family Division), if you live within the Halifax Regional Municipality or Cape Breton.
-There are rules around where and in what court you can file your application, so check with court staff if you are not sure.
+These issues are dealt with in the Supreme Court (Family Division).

 Click here for a list of laws that may apply to you, if you are separating from your common law partner.